Why Are Decodable Books So Important?

 Over time, this leads to true independence.

-One of the most powerful benefits of decodable books is confidence, and confidence comes from success.
+One of the most powerful benefits of decodable books is the confidence they build, and that confidence comes from success.

-Imagine being handed a book where you can read almost every word using what you’ve already learned.
+Imagine being handed a book you can read almost every word of using what you’ve already learned.
 That feeling of “I can do this!” changes everything.

 Children who experience consistent success: